Hindia/APPDEV/README.md

 The project contains the following files:-

--- makefile: makefile of this project
+- makefile: makefile of this project

--- wave.c: program conataining functions used to process wave files
+- wave.c: program conataining functions used to process wave files

--- wave.h: contains the headers of wave.c
+- wave.h: contains the headers of wave.c

--- screen.c: module containing the screen manipulation
+- screen.c: module containing the screen manipulation

---screen.h: headers used in the the screen.c file
+-screen.h: headers used in the the screen.c file

---comm.c: communication module of the project to the webpage.
+-comm.c: communication module of the project to the webpage.
 Uses CURL

---comm.h: contains headers of comm.c
+-comm.h: contains headers of comm.c

---main.c: contains the main function
+-main.c: contains the main function

---sound.php: the server webpage used to receive sound data
+-sound.php: the server webpage used to receive sound data

---show.html: the server page which visualizes the data
+-show.html: the server page which visualizes the data